-The school's Athletic Complex is located at the East end of the Gym.
+The school's Athletic Complex is located at the East end of the Campus, attached to the Gym.
 It contains the Fitness Center, Coaches Conference Room, Training Room, Media Room, Laundry, and multiple locker rooms.
 It is open during normal school hours, during Weight Training classes, and after hours during athletic competitions, under the supervision of coaches.
-Reservation of the Fitness Center is done through the Head Football Coach.
+Reservation of the Fitness Center throughout the year is done through the Head Football Coach.